Cesar-Urteaga/1707_PYTHON_USEFUL_CODE/_CODES/_EXCEL/README.md

 ##  Resources

-I found this Web page useful because it has a list of packages that allows you to work with Excel files: [http://www.python-excel.org/](http://www.python-excel.org/).
+I found this Web page useful because it has a set of packages that allows you to work with Excel files: [http://www.python-excel.org/](http://www.python-excel.org/).

 ##  Description